Suicide in India: Gender

 In 2021, the male-to-female ratio of suicide victims was 72.5 : 27.4, while (70.9 : 29.1) in 2020.
-The total number of male suicides was 1,18,979 and female suicides accounted for 45,026.A total of 28 transgender people died by suicide.
-The proportion of female victims were more due to "marriage-related issues" (specifically in "dowry-related issues", and "impotency/infertility").
+The total number of male suicides was 118,979 and female suicides accounted for 45,026.
+In the Cause-wise suicides report for 2021 published by NCRB, the only two causes where the number of female suicides were more than the number of male suicides was "marriage-related issues" (specifically "dowry-related issues") and "impotency/infertility".
+All other causes had more male victims than females.
+Male victims were the most under the cause 'Family Problems'.
 Of females who committed suicides, the highest number (23,178) was of house-wives followed by students (5,693) and daily wage earners (4,246).
 Among males, maximum suicides were by daily wage earners (37,751), followed by self-employed persons (18,803) and unemployed persons (11,724).

 Dynamics

 Domestic violence

-Almost 40% of the world's total number of female suicides take place in India.
+According to The Guardian, 36.6% of the world's total number of female suicides take place in India.
 Domestic violence was found to be a major risk factor for suicide in a study performed in Bangalore.
 In another study carried out in 2017, domestic violence was found to be a risk factor for attempted suicides among married women This is found to be reflected in the NCRB 2019 data, where the proportion of female victims were more in "marriage-related issues" (specifically in "dowry-related issues").